lam0re/scoreboard/README.md

 ## Future
 It is unlikely that this project will be continued (but not impossible).
 All important things are implemented and the competition is over, so there is no real need to extend it.
-If you want to fork this project though, you are more then welcome.
+If you want to fork this project though you are more than welcome.

 ## Installation
 Create a MySQL database (database_layout.sql) and update the settings in /public/config.php.
 Now move the content of /public to a web-accessible directory